MikeSpa/defi-project/README.md

 - Staking contract: `StakingContract.sol`
 - Interface to interact with lending protocol: `ILendingProtocol`
 - Implementation of that interface for Aave and Compound.
+- Unit tests for every functions
+- Integrations test on Kovan testnet

 ## TODO